PennyLaneAI/pennylane/doc/development/deprecations.rst

 * The ``get_operation`` tape method is updated to return the operation index as well, changing its signature.

   - The new signature is available by changing the arg ``return_op_index`` to ``True`` in v0.29
-  - Replaces the old signature with the new one in v0.30
+  - The old signature is replaced with the new one in v0.30

 * The ``observables`` argument in ``QubitDevice.statistics`` is deprecated.
 Please use ``circuit`` instead.
 Using a list of observables in ``QubitDevice.statistics`` is deprecated.
 Please use a